armeggaddon/Microsoft-Semantic-Kernel-for-Agentic-AI/README.md

 https://www.youtube.com/watch?v=OwgAvdYUArA

 This system demonstrates the power of **Semantic Kernel** in enabling intelligent multi-agent collaboration for complex tasks like test case creation and management.
-Join us in making software testing smarter, faster, and more collaborative! 🎉
+Join me in making software testing smarter, faster, and more collaborative! 🎉